fullstack-development/developers-roadmap/backend/junior-1/haskell.md

   * How function composition operator is declared?
 What are its precedence and associativity?
   * Is function composition mathematically associative?
 * Recursion
-  * What is the difference between iterative and recursive algorithms?
   * What is a tail recursion?
   * What is a tail call optimization?
 Can you give examples of functions with and without tail call optimization?